conan-io/docs/howtos/capture_version.rst

 How to capture package version from SCM: git
 ============================================

-The ``Git()`` helper from tools, can be used to capture data from the git repo where the *conanfile.py* recipe lives, and use it to define the version of the conan package.
+The ``Git()`` helper from tools, can be used to capture data from the Git repo in which the *conanfile.py* recipe resides, and use it to define the version of the Conan package.

 .. code-block:: python